huntse/uncarved/content/articles/comments.md

 I'm using the comment system from [intense][5] debate, which has been fantastically easy to set up and use so far.
 Let me know what you think.

+*Note:* I decided to remove comments due to spam and the desire to avoid javascript where possible

 [1]: http://www.uncarved.com/articles/Comments
 [2]: http://www.uncarved.com/